2015 Axalta "We Paint Winners" 400: Start

 The race was scheduled to start at 1:20 p.m., but started one minute later when Kurt Busch led the field to the green flag.
 He didn't lead the first lap, however, as Carl Edwards passed him in turn 1.
-Jeff Gordon puled to within a car length of him, but began pulling away from the field after a few laps.
+Jeff Gordon pulled to within a car length of him, but began pulling away from the field after a few laps.
 By lap 14, Martin Truex Jr. and Kevin Harvick reeled in Edwards.
 After a few attempts at him, Truex made the pass on Edwards and took the lead on lap 16.
 Brad Keselowski, running seventh, made an unscheduled stop on lap 21.
 He rejoined the race 37th.
 This triggered a wave of cars making this first pit stops of the race.
 Matt Kenseth, Joey Logano and Paul Menard were tagged for speeding on pit road.
 Kenseth and Logano were forced to serve a drive-through penalty.
 Menard was forced to serve a stop-go penalty for speeding in all sections after his pit box.
 He had to come a second time for speeding again.
 He cut down his left-front tire and came down pit road for a third time.
 Truex, Jr. made his first pit stop on lap 29 and handed the lead to Edwards.
 Edwards pitted on lap 30 and handed the lead to Kasey Kahne, who made his stop on lap 32.
 Then the lead was given back to Kevin Harvick.